boostorg/redis/README.md

 completes, these functions play the following roles

 * `connection::async_exec`: Execute commands (i.e. write the request and reads the response).
-* `connection::async_run`: Start read and write operations and remains suspended until the connection is lost.
+* `connection::async_run`: Coordinate read and write operations and remains suspended until the connection is lost.

 Let us dig in.